Deep-Manku/Deep-Manku/README.md

 ## About Me

 I’m an intermediate full-stack app developer passionate about building robust applications and continuously learning new technologies.
-I love to keep learning and improving my craft.

 My recent work includes:

 - **Paperbull (Simulation)**
   A trading app (android) supporting 6,699 stocks, crypto, forex, etc., featuring auto-chart data generation and Trade duel-mode.

-- **Attendease App**
-  A lightweight Flutter app that converts student attendance logs into a polished PDF report.

 - **CoreX**
   A team management application that supports AI-powered audits, collaborative whiteboards, multimedia messaging and more.